Ilocano interpreters and translators

-CIT offers Ilocano interpreters and Ilocano translators in all forty dialects.
-We offer California court-certified and court experienced Ilocano interpreters and translators with legal, medical, and specialty experience, including criminal and civil matters, employee meetings, engineering, patent cases, labor disputes, immigration, and more.
+CIT offers Ilocano interpreters and translators with legal, medical and specialty experience, including criminal and civil matters, employee meetings, engineering, patent cases, labor disputes, immigration and more.

-Cal Interpreting & Translations offers comprehensive Ilocano language services including interpretation, translation, and transcription, 24 hours a day, 7 days a week, worldwide.
-Our interpreters and translators are native Ilocano speakers who have been screened, certified, provided credentials, field tested, and kept up to date with developments in both English and Ilocano languages through means such as lectures, conferences, and travel.
-CIT’s Ilocano interpreters and translators possess in depth knowledge of the Ilocano language, as well as of culture and history, allowing them to provide informed and complete interpretation and translation.
+Although based in Los Angeles, CIT offers comprehensive Ilocano language services including interpretation, translation and transcription, 24 hours a day, 7 days a week, worldwide.
+Our interpreters and translators are native speakers who have been screened, certified, have provided credentials, field tested, and kept up to date with developments in both English and the Ilocano language through means such as lectures, conferences, and travel.
+CIT’s Ilocano language interpreters and translators possess in depth knowledge of the Ilocano language, as well as of the culture and history of the Ilocano people, allowing them to provide informed and complete interpretation and translation.